Upcoming in 2023: Please pray for the year ahead - Christian Concern

 It was with great joy then that we were able to rejoice with Christian parents Nigel and Sally Rowe, last year, as we secured a commitment from the government to reform transgender policies in primary schools.

-While this is fantastic news, the Church of England is its own trans-affirming guidance which affects over 1,000,000 children across more than 4,8000 primary schools.
+While this is fantastic news, the Church of England is refusing to withdraw its own trans-affirming guidance which affects over 1,000,000 children across more than 4,8000 primary schools.

 The controversial Valuing All God’s Children guidance has been cited by a number of headteachers and school leaders to justify extreme teaching on gender identity to eight-year-olds.

-The official CofE guidance has also been to discredit Christian Legal Centre clients – and likely many more faithful Christians we don’t know about.
+The official CofE guidance has also been brought up in legal proceedings to discredit Christian Legal Centre clients – and likely many more faithful Christians we don’t know about.

 Here are just a couple of those, whose cases are coming up this year: